Natuworkguy/GameBro/README.md

 Player = Sprite(customdata={'x': 0, 'y': 0, 'visible': True}, name="Player")
 Enemy = Sprite(customdata={'x': 100, 'y': 50, 'visible': True}, name="Enemy")
 ```
 ---

+## OR, if you want to go pro,

+You can write the code yourself, using the gamebro module

+---